uzh-rpg/dslam_open/README.md

 ```
 You can find a pdf of the paper [here](http://rpg.ifi.uzh.ch/docs/ICRA18_Cieslewski.pdf).
 If you use any of this code, please cite this publication.

+You might be looking for python/tensorflow implementation, which is also tied to that publication.
+Find that one [here](https://github.com/uzh-rpg/netvlad_tf_open).

 ## Downloads

 | File     | Size | Description   | sha1 |